greenelab/old-adage-server/README.md

 This codebase tracks work in progress toward a web server that will allow users to apply a working ADAGE model to their own data sets.
 It should be considered pre-release status.
-The following instructions detail the steps required for getting a development build up and running manually.
+The following instructions detail the steps required for getting a development instance up and running manually.
 For a guide to automated deployment, see [Deployment Steps](#deployment-steps) below.

 ## Get a working instance of the adage-server running